open-dynaMIX/simple-mpv-webui/README.md

  - Option to set the port being used (defaults to 8080)
  - Using the Media Session API

+## Security
+At this point simple-mpv-webui does not provide any form of authentication.
+So anyone in your local network can access it.

 ## Warning
 These are my first steps with lua, so I'm just happy it works.